polinchw/argocd-autopilot-terraform-modules/README.md

 ### Sample repo

 This [repo](https://github.com/polinchw/terraform/) uses this module.
-You can refer to is an example of recommended usage.
+You can refer to it as an example of recommended usage.